Activity ideas during coronavirus for people with dementia

 Virtual assistant devices (for example Amazon’s Alexa, Apple’s Siri and Google’s Assistant) can be useful and provide entertainment and information.
 See our information (for people living with dementia) on assistive technology for more details on this.

-If listening to music is for you, BBC Music Memories can help people with dementia reconnect with their most powerful memories.
+If listening to music is for you, BBC Music Memories and m4d Radio can help people with dementia reconnect with their most powerful memories.
 The site also has BBC Memory Radio and these are also available on BBC Sounds – just search for Memory Radio.

 You could make a playlist of favourite songs and music.
 Playlist for Life has information about music and dementia, and advice about how and when to listen to it.
 If you already attend one of our Singing for the Brain groups, find out more about our virtual sessions, adapted for people in their own homes.